Sharing is Caring

 Access to clean water

-According to Nakuru County statistics, Gilgil where Kongasis and Kiambogo are located receive the lowest mean annual amount of rainfall (500- 800 mm per annum).
+According to Nakuru County statistics, Gilgil where Kongasis town and Kiambogo are located receive the lowest mean annual amount of rainfall (500- 800 mm per annum).
 Despite this area receiving low rainfall, the residents depend on rainwater for drinking water.
 This is the case considering that boreholes cannot be drilling considering that they produce salty water.
 As you may be aware salty water is not fit for use whether for domestic or livestock consumption.

 The wealth residents, have invested on huge water tanks to harvest and store rain water.
 Those with resources even construct underground water tanks to enhance their storage capacity.
 This is a huge challenge especially during prolonged dry periods.